bheimbu/evolutionary_ecology/docs/source/second_week.rst

         .. tab:: Exercise

            1. Use your DNA sequences from Monday, namely from **Tutorial 6** and **Tutorial 7** to generate alignments in Geneious Prime using the parameters below (all other parameters **keep in default mode**).
-           2. In order to do this, mark all sequences in the repective folder and click on ``Align/Assemble -> Geneious Alignment``
+           2. In order to do this, mark all sequences in the repective folder and click on ``Align/Assemble -> Multiple Align -> Geneious Alignment``

            .. code::